 |

-Toronto Center
+Toronto Center Island

-Island 1972 This was
+1972 This was one of

-of warrior indians ready for battle and perhaps they were.
+warrior indians ready for battle and perhaps they were.
 They

 climbed on their instruments an0d began the mighty roars of melodic